sourceincite/sourceincite.github.io/_posts/2022-08-09-from-shared-dash-to-root-bash-pre-authenticated-rce-in-vmware-vrealize-operations-manager.md

 ## Conclusion

 Each of the CVSS scores for the 3 vulnerabilities are rated moderate/high and when considered on their own, they are quite weak.
-But chained together their impact is significant and depending on your threat model, the authentication bypass scenario could pose a real threat if dashboard links are shared around within your organization or exposed on the parameter.
+But chained together their impact is significant and depending on your threat model, the authentication bypass scenario could pose a real threat if dashboard links are shared around within your organization or exposed on the perimeter.

 Some of you may ask, well did you get a bounty for any of this?
 In which the short answer is... *No*.